BookStackApp/website/content/blog/bookstack-release-v21-05.md

 draft = false
 +++

-The BookStack v21.05 has now been released which brings us a few new user interface features and enhancements which include marking items as favourites and easier in-book navigation.
+BookStack v21.05 has now been released which brings along new user interface features & enhancements including a favourites system and easier in-book navigation.

-The previous release, BookStack v21.04, also recieved a bunch of fixes & enhancements during the last couple of months so we'll also be delving into a few of those changes within this post.
+The previous release, BookStack v21.04, also received a bunch of fixes & enhancements during the last couple of months so we'll also delve into a few of those changes within this post.

 * [Update instructions](https://www.bookstackapp.com/docs/admin/updates)
 * [GitHub release page](https://github.com/BookStackApp/BookStack/releases/tag/v21.05)